joncolby/varnish_rest_api/README.md

 gem install varnish_rest_api
 ```

-#### Running
+### Running

+#### Standalone mode (suitable for trying it out)

 An executable script is included in the gem and will be added to your $PATH after installation.
-To run as a standalone ruby executable, using Thin or WEBrick.
-This method is suitable for trying out the rest-api :
+The standalone executable uses Thin/WEBrick.

 ```
 $ varnishrestapi.rb